Summary: in this tutorial, you’ll learn about the processes and threads, and more importantly, the main differences between them.

 - In contrast, a CPU-bound process uses more time doing computation than generating I/O requests.
 The typical examples of CPU-bound processes are matrix multiplication, finding prime numbers, video compression, and video streaming.

-In general, multithreading is suitable for I/O bound processes, and multiprocessing is suitable for CPU-bound processes.
+Technically, multithreading is suitable for I/O bound processes, and multiprocessing is suitable for CPU-bound processes.

 The main differences between a process and a thread